MarkusMannil/Full-Stack-Project/README.md

 Database is named test, which I couldn't change afterwards for some reason. <br> For connecting with the database in the file (src/main/resources/) application.properties set the database url to path where your postgres server is running.
-I made a new user in postgres named "spring" and gave it permission to alter the database.
+I made a new user in postgres named "spring" and gave it permission to alter the database. <br>
+Database can be restored from the backup file: helmes_java_task_database.backup

 ### Tables